 Attendance.
-Required, but email if you have to miss due to illness, religious reasons, conference, etc. If you use facebook and things like that during lectures, I'll do what I can to get you removed from UT.
+Required, but email if you have to miss due to illness, religious reasons, conference, etc. Please do not use computers for reasons other than class work.
 Arrive on time and do not leave early.

 Cheating.
 Don't.
 If you are planning on cheating see me beforehand to discuss the penalties.